hacksu/HTML5APIs-Workshop/README.md

 This is a new standard in HTML5 that allows elements to be drag and droppable.
 And the beautiful thing is, you don't need any library or external script anymore!

-Let's make an element draggable.
-You simply set the draggable attribute to true.
 Add the following code to our index.html file:

     <div id="dropper" ondrop="drop(event)" ondragover="allowDrop(event)" style="width:255px;height:255px;padding:10px;border:1px solid black;"></div>

     <img id="dragger" src="http://www.w3.org/html/logo/downloads/HTML5_Logo_512.png" draggable="true" ondragstart="drag(event)" width="250" height="250">

 Next, add the following JavaScript code to your js/scripts.js file.